Construction Codebooks and Estimating Guides

 Based on the 2005 NEC

 Questions and answers written by Mark Lamendola, who has worked as a master electrician, electrical inspector, and design engineer.
 Mark is an IEEE Senior Member, and the Code article author for Codebookcity.com.
-He is a former editor of an electrical magazine were he edited Code articles.
+Since 1996, he has been writing National Electrical Code articles for electrical trade magazines and has an extensive portfolio of hundreds of NEC articles..

 1. The NEC has a name for a circuit breaker that you can set up to trip at various values of current, time, or both, within a predetermined range.
 What is it?